spsforks/ziglang-zig-wiki/FAQ.md

 ## Why are some `zig` command options prefixed with `-` and others with `--` ?

 They were copied verbatim from other projects rather than trying to be self-consistent.
+The Command Line Interface is not finalized.
+We can make sure it is consistent and intuitive in an organization pass before releasing 1.0.

 ## How do I make `zig fmt` skip a range of source lines?